 The employer contribution rate is set by the Secretary of State following scheme valuations undertaken by the Government Actuary's Department.
-The most recent actuarial valuation of the TPS was prepared as at 31 March 2016 and the Valuation Report, which was published in March 2019, confirmed that:

-- The employer contribution rate for the TPS would increase from 16.4% to 23.6%. - It will take effect from 1 September 2019. - The employers are also required to pay a scheme administration levy of 0.08%. - This results in giving a total employer contribution rate of 23.68%.
+The most recent actuarial valuation of the TPS was prepared as at 31 March 2016 and the Valuation Report, which was published in March 2019, confirmed that the employer contribution rate for the TPS would increase from 16.4% to 23.6% from 1 September 2019.
+Employers are also required to pay a scheme administration levy of 0.08% giving a total employer contribution rate of 23.68%.